Still Exploring?

 Some examples of the resulting domestic legislation that combats human trafficking include:

-Assent’s Human Trafficking & Slavery Module, part of the Product Compliance Solution, helps companies comply with human trafficking legislation.
+Assent’s Human Trafficking & Slavery Module, part of the ESG Supply Chain Solutions, helps companies comply with human trafficking legislation.
 Features include: